Symphony No. 2 (Rachmaninoff): First movement

 The first movement begins with a slow, dark introduction, in which the 'motto' theme of the symphony is introduced and developed.
 This leads to an impassioned climax, after which a cor anglais solo leads the movement into the allegro in sonata form, consisting of the first subject derived from the 'motto' and second subject.

-Assuming the symphony is performed uncut, this also includes a full repeat of the exposition.
+The exposition starts with a much lighter, dreamy feel compared to the rest of the movement with its use of lush harmony and heavy use of triplets.
+The lower strings play a soft pizzicato while higher strings play a simple melody using a III-v-i (G-Bm-Em) chord progression which then expands into an impassioned soaring climax typical of Rachmaninoff's composing style.
+The exposition may or may not be repeated depending on whether or not the symphony is performed uncut.

-In contrast to the exposition, the development is stormy at times and moves through multiple key centres.
+In contrast to the exposition, the development is stormy at times and moves through multiple key centers.
 Only the central motto theme and first subject are used in the development.

 After a long dominant pedal, the recapitulation begins with the first subject stated secondarily to the building up of a climax, which has been well underway throughout the development.
 After the climax, the second subject is stated in E major.

-The coda in E minor resumes the style and tempo of the development as it builds up intensely and the movement culminates in two fortissimo outbursts.
+The coda in E minor resumes the style and tempo of the development as it builds up intensely, and the movement culminates in two fortissimo outbursts.